Written by Cat Roberts from Cat is out of the office

 On the flip side of that, if you’re not an experienced driver or don’t feel comfortable driving on winding roads, then renting a car might not be for you.
 There were a few times when I had to carefully reverse on a narrow road to let an oncoming car pass.
 I held my breath for those.

 If you’re a backpacker on a tight budget, renting a car in Montenegro might not make sense.
-The average Montenegro rental car cost is USD 18 per day – while that’s a bit cheaper than what I paid to rent a car in Jordan, for example, that’s the same as a couple of nights in a hostel for most backpackers.
+The average rental car cost in Montenegro is USD 18 per day—while that’s a bit cheaper than what I paid to rent a car in Jordan; for example, it’s the same as a couple of nights in a hostel for most backpackers.

-A lot of backpackers I met were getting around by bus and hitchhiking – but as a solo female traveler with a deadline, I went with the car.
+Many of the backpackers I met were getting around by bus and hitchhiking, but as a solo female traveler with a deadline, I went with the car.

 You can get between the main tourist hotspots by bus or hire a taxi.
 And most towns are walkable.
 So, if you’re planning to spend time in Bar and Kotor, for example, you may not need a car.